 Cover the outside of a coffee can with wrapping paper or a bright coat of spray paint.
 You can also print out inkjet photos and colorful patterns and create a custom collage.

-Tip: Mod Podge is a great adhesive and can be used as a topcoat to protect your creation.
+Mod Podge is an excellent adhesive and can be used as a top coat to protect your creation.

 Once your can is decorated, drop the gift inside, pop the lid on, and you're done!